 - Marketing efforts have exceeded expectations by 27%

-- Since launch, student enrollments have exceeded target by more than 70%
+- Since launch, student enrolments have exceeded the target by more than 70%

 - Greatly expanded Laurier’s reach outside of Ontario, with enrolled students from Alberta, British Columbia, Quebec, other provinces, and some international students